Together we are increasing access to fresh, healthy produce

 - Have an income that is between 160%-250% of the Federal Poverty Income Guidelines (2015 FPIG), meaning they do not qualify for SNAP;

-- AND be referred to the project through community agencies such as the Circles Initiative, the LIU Migrant Education Program, SCCAP Food Pantries, Meals and More, WellSpan Latino Community Health Promoter, Family First Health Center, or community churches.
+- AND be referred to the project through community agencies such as the Circles Initiative, the LIU Migrant Education Program, SCCAP Food Pantries, Meals and More, WellSpan, Head Start, Family First Health Center, The Adams County Office for Aging, or community churches.

 This project aims to: